TikhonJelvis/website/simulation/index.md

 I worked on the user interface and putting everything together.
 To make the design more module, I used the observer pattern---everything has to be a pattern in Java, after all.

+The code was actually fairly reusable.
+We even used the physics engine to write a pong game with oddly shaped paddles where the ball actually followed the laws of physics!
+And, perhaps surprisingly for high school, most of the code is fully document with [Javadocs](doc/index.html).

 ## Powerpoint

 As part of the project, we had to make and present a powerpoint presentation on the simulation.
 The slides give a good overview of the whole project.
 The presentation is available in [pdf](simulation.pdf) and [ppt](simulation.ppt).